tl-its-umich-edu/canvas-course-manager-next/README.md

 Many TypeScript and static file changes can be made without re-building the image, but as necessary, rebuild the image using Step 1.

+#### Step By Step

+Explicit steps for setting up CCM in a development environment.

+1. `ngrok http 4000`
+1. `curl --silent http://127.0.0.1:4040/api/tunnels | jq -r '.tunnels[0].public_url'`
+   Copy only the hostname, not the `http`/`https` scheme prefix.
+1. `cp config/lti_dev_key_sample.json config/lti_dev_key.json`
+1. `mvim config/lti_dev_key.json`
+   Replace all occurrences of `{ccm_app_url}` with the hostname copied in the earlier step.
+1. Go to Canvas "Developer Keys" management page at (https://umich.instructure.com/accounts/1/developer_keys).
+Click the button for "+ Developer Key", then "+ LTI Key".
+1. When the "Key Settings" modal appears, select "Paste JSON" from the "Method" menu in the "Configure" section.
+Then copy the contents of your `config/lti_dev_key.json` and paste it into the "LTI 1.3 Configuration" field.
+1. Save LTI Key.
+1. Edit LTI Key, use "Manual Entry" under the "Method" menu to access "LTI Advantage Services" under the "Configuration" section.
+Enable all options, then click the "Save" button.
+   1. Note that after saving, using "Paste JSON" under the "Method" menu, will show the corresponding JSON for the changes.
+Enabling the LTI Advantage options adds them to the `scopes` key of the JSON.
+1. Edit the `.env` file
+   1. Verify the`LTI_PLATFORM_URL` variable value is correct for the instance of Canvas used.
+   1. Add to the `LTI_CLIENT_ID` variable value the ID of the LTI key created in Canvas.
+The ID is the long number shown in the "Details" column of the "Developer Keys" page.
+It usually looks like `17700000000000nnn`.
+1. Add the app to a course.
+Go to (https://umich.instructure.com/courses/nnnnnn/settings/configurations), where "nnnnnn" is the course ID.
+   1. Under the "Apps" tab, click the "+App" button.
+   1. In the "Configuration Type" menu, select "By Client ID".
+   1. In the "Client ID" field, paste in the same ID number that was added to `.env` above.
+   1. When prompted to verify the ID for the tool, click the "Install" button.

 ### Production

 Taken together, all the stages in `ccm_web/Dockerfile` will build an optimized image for production.